DEEP LEARNING TECHNOLOGY

-Deep Learning, the most advanced AI, delivers the greatest form of health state prediction available today—allowing Marpai to predict near-term health events to prevent chronic illness (like Type 2 Diabetes) and major procedures (like knee surgery) before they happen which protects health plan members well beyond traditional preventive health solutions.
+Marpai’s deep learning algorithms represent the greatest health state prediction available today in employer health plans.
+Marpai can predict potential near-term health events related to chronic illness (like Type 2 Diabetes) and major procedures (like knee surgery) and intervene early to prevent costly claims.

-Powered by a deep neural network brain that mimics the logic and learning of the human brain, Marpai’s deep learning platform anticipates and prevents health events with unmatched speed and accuracy.
-We stop chronic illness before it develops, identifying health risks with maximum accuracy.
+Powered by a deep neural network brain that mimics the logic and learning of the human brain, Marpai’s deep learning platform anticipates and predicts potential health events with unmatched speed and accuracy.

 As more data is fed into the neural network, it becomes better at intuitively understanding the meaning of new data.
 This allows it to predict and prevent increasingly advanced threats such as health risks.
 It does not require a (human) expert to help it understand the significance of new features.